galaxyproject/galaxy-hub/src/events/GCC2013/BoF/PublicGalaxyServers/index.md

 ## Who is Participating

-If you are interested, please add your name below and/or send an email to [clements AT galaxyproject DOT org](Dave Clements).
+If you are interested, please add your name below and/or send an email to [mailto:clements AT galaxyproject DOT org](Dave Clements).

 * [Dave Clements](/src/DaveClements/index.md), Galaxy Project
 * [Dorine Francheteau](/src/GalaxyTeam/index.md), Galaxy Project